Edward Sheerien School: Exam results

+and in 1999 it was 22%.
+In 2006, 11% gained five good GCSEs including English and Maths.

+Closure

 Edward Sheerien School closed in September 2009, merging with Royston High School to establish Carlton Community College.
 The school went on to relocate to a new site in 2011, and in 2016 became Outwood Academy Carlton.

 The site of the school was demolished in early 2011.